Sounders prepare to face a rested Zlatan Ibrahimovic and the Los Angeles Galaxy

 On Sunday, the Sounders FC get to defend a rested Ibrahimovic.

 The Swedish striker missed his team’s training Friday to be refreshed for the pivotal MLS Western Conference match at CenturyLink Field.
-The Galaxy (13-11-3) sit one point behind the Sounders (12-8-7) in a wide-open race for second in the West, which guarantees home-field advantage in the playoffs through the conference semifinals.
+The Galaxy (13-11-3) sits one point behind the Sounders (12-8-7) in a wide-open race for second in the West, which guarantees home-field advantage in the playoffs through the conference semifinals.

 “He will (play),” L.A. coach Guillermo Barros Schelotto told MLS.com after training at Dignity Health Sports Park, adding Ibrahimovic is nursing minor Achilles pain.
 “We were talking today about how he’s feeling; he told me he needed to rest today to be OK (Saturday) and be ready for Sunday.”